 Chapter 8 provides an introduction to Finite Element Analysis (FEA).
 Many instructors are using the machine elements course to introduce students to FEA as well as to instruct them in the techniques of machine design.
 The material presented in Chapter 8 is not intended as a substitute for education in FEA theory.
 That material is available in many other textbooks devoted to that subject and the student is urged to become familiar with FEA theory through coursework or self-study.
 Instead, Chapter 8 presents proper techniques for the application of FEA to practical machine design problems.
 Issues of element selection, mesh refinement, and the definition of proper boundary conditions are developed in some detail.
 These issues are not usually addressed in books on FEA theory.
 Many engineers in training today will, in their professional practice, use CAD solid modeling software and commercial finite element analysis code.
 It is important that they have some knowledge of the limitations and proper application of those tools.
-This chapter can be taken up earlier in the course if desired, especially if the students are expected to use FEA to solve assignments have Solidworks models of their geometry provided on the website.
+This chapter can be taken up earlier in the course if desired, especially if the students are expected to use FEA to solve assigned tasks.
+It is relatively independent of the other chapters.
+Many of various chapters' problem assignments have Solidworks models of their geometry provided on the website.